Nanich87/raspberry-pi-zero-base-station/README.md

 ## Shutdown

-Hold the button for at least 2-3 seconds and the Pi will turn off.
+Hold the button for at least 2-3 seconds and the Pi will turn off